How Long Will it Take For My Fingerprints to be Processed?

 Delivery times outside of Canada are estimates and are not guaranteed by Canada Post.

 SUMMARY: most reports are received at the applicant’s designated address within 3 weeks.
+HOWEVER, PROCESSING TIMES MAY BE LONGER DUE TO COVID AND DURING HOLIDAYS (SUCH AS CHRISTMAS).

 Miscellaneous Obstacles that Can Slow Down the Processing of RCMP Fingerprint Form